KJohns516/programming-univbasics-3-labs-with-tdd-online-web-prework/README.md

 tests while also getting a little more practice with variables.

 ## Building a Simple Calculator
-./calculator.rb
-  contains a local variable called first_number that is assigned to a number (FAILED - 1)
 ## Test Driven Behaviors

 When we want to run an experiment, we need to develop a hypothesis and we need